courtneyphillips/point-of-sale-system-activerecord/README.md

   - Source Code: https://github.com/courtneymaepdx/point-of-sale-system-activerecord
   - Pull Requests: https://github.com/courtneymaepdx/point-of-sale-system-activerecord/pulls

+## Development Roadmap

+  Point of Sale System is still a work in progress.
+The following are features adn fixes to be implemented as the project develops.
+Any additional suggestions can be contributed via the Issue Tracker above.

+  - Build out the "reports" functionality to provide more detailed information for the time period provided.
+Perhaps graphs, daily profits, etc.
+  - Re-work front end for maximum readability and user-friendliness.
+  - Add inventory tracking features.

 ## Contact

 Questions, concerns, fan-mail, or other grievances can be directed to Courtney at <courtney.mae.phillips@gmail.com>.